 The Service Control Production FR Type and the Service Control Production functions are outside the scope of the Cross Support Reference Model.

-Space Internetworking Functional Group
+Space Internetworking Abstract Service Component

-The Space Internetworking FG will support IOAG Service Catalog 2 (reference [16]).
-An early, Agency-specific implementation of Internet Protocol (IP) over CCSDS is represented by the IP over CCSDS specialization of the Space Internetworking FG.
+The Space Internetworking ASC will support IOAG Service Catalog 2 (reference [16]).
+An early, Agency-specific implementation of Internet Protocol (IP) over CCSDS is represented by the IP over CCSDS specialization of the Space Internetworking ASC.

-IP Over CCSDS Specialization of the Space Internetworking Functional Group
+IP Over CCSDS Specialization of the Space Internetworking Abstract Service Component

-The FR Types that compose the IP over CCSDS specialization of the Space Internetworking FG are:
+The FR Types that compose the IP over CCSDS specialization of the Space Internetworking ASC are:

 Forward IP-VC Map; and